Alfv\'en waves at low magnetic Reynolds number: Transitions between diffusion, dispersive Alfv\'en waves and nonlinear propagation: Electrically driven waves

 \subsection{Phenomenology of the oscillating diffusive maxima}

 Understanding the mechanism underpinning the oscillating diffusive maxima requires a closer look at the region near $r=0$, where velocities are small.
-Since in the limit $r\rightarrow\infty$, $\vel\rightarrow0$, the flow reaches a maximum velocity at a radius $r_{\rm m}$ between the close and far regions, also visible on the profiles of electric potential gradients from figure \ref{fig:mapping_ampl_Ha_Reta}.
-The fluid is accelerated in the region $r\leq r_{\rm m}(z)$.
-In the limit $\Rv\rightarrow0$, this region is governed by the balance between viscous friction in horizontal planes and the Lorentz forces:
+Since in the limit $r\rightarrow\infty$, $\vel\rightarrow0$, the flow reaches a maximum velocity at a radius $r_{\rm m}(z)$ between the close and far regions, {represented by a dotted yellow line on the contour plots of the amplitude of the electric potential gradients in figures \ref{fig:mapping_ampl_Ha_Reta} and \ref{fig:ampl_contour_for_diff_Nomega}.} The fluid is accelerated in the region $r\leq r_{\rm m}(z)$.
+In the limit $\Rv\rightarrow0$, this region is governed by the balance between viscous friction in horizontal planes and the Lorentz forces,

-which, for a lengthscale along $z$ scaling with z, leads to the classical scaling for the thickness of vortex cores in high magnetic fields: $\tilde r_{\rm m}^{(\nu)}\sim h\Ha^{-1/2} (\tilde z/h)^{1/2}$.
-Crucially, the vortex core becomes thicker as the axial distance to the injection point increases \citep{sommeria1988_jfm}.
+which, for a lengthscale along $z$ scaling with z, leads to the classical scaling for the thickness of vortex cores in high magnetic fields: $\tilde r_{\rm m}^{(\nu)}/h\sim \Ha^{-1/2} (\tilde z/h)^{1/2}$.
+Crucially, the vortex core becomes thicker as the axial distance to the injection point increases \citep{sommeria1988_jfm,potherat2000_jfm}.